Research does show that exposing children to sexual intercourse before they are ready can lead to future problems with their sex lives.

 Remember that a healthy sex life for you will not simply happen or fall out of the sky.

 Start now to make changes that will give you the best chance for what you desire.
 And Be Safe.

-Plus, if you have any more tips in this area, please share below.
+If you have more tips in this area, please share them below.

 All AskAwayHealth articles are written by practising Medical Practitioners on various healthcare conditions to provide evidence-based guidance and help promote quality healthcare.
 The advice in our material is not meant to replace the management of your specific condition by a qualified healthcare practitioner.
 To discuss your condition, please contact a health practitioner or reach us directly

 On this page

 Want to know how your comment data is processed?
 Learn more

 Access over 600 resources & our monthly newsletter.